SciML/NeuralPDE.jl/docs/src/tutorials/gpu.md

 res = Optimization.solve(prob,Adam(0.01);callback = callback,maxiters=2500)
 ```

-We then use the `remake` function allows to rebuild the PDE problem to start a new
+We then use the `remake` function to rebuild the PDE problem to start a new
 optimization at the optimized parameters, and continue with a lower learning rate:

 ```julia